 The OCP Section 5.1.4 allows for minor variances through a development permit in certain instances.
-The applicant is proposing a reduced landscaping buffer along the western property line (Figure 4).
+The applicant is proposing a reduced landscaping buffer along the western property line (Figure 3).
 Section 5.1.4 of the OCP allows for variances to landscaping buffers in cases where "the proposed building locations make establishment of a buffer difficult or impossible or where trees will not thrive.
 In cases where the buffer is reduced, compensatory planning elsewhere on the site or in adjacent public realm is required".
 In this instance, the west landscape buffer is reduced in width from 3.0 m to 0.33 m, as a result of the setbacks and required 1.2 m wide access pathway to the rear units.
 Staff are supporting this variance, as the landscaping plan still provides more than the required number of shrubs along all property lines.
-The property to the east of the proposed development is a commercial business.
-The distance from the proposed development to the east commercial business is greater than 10 m, and creates a buffer between the two properties.
-As no plantings are reduced, staff are not requiring any compensatory plantings.

 Landscaping buffers assist with providing a natural buffer between properties and uses.
 They also help to increase the urban forest inventory throughout the City.
 In this instance, the fence, landscape buffer, and required 1.2 m wide pathway between the proposed buildings and the west and east north property line is 1.48 m, which reduces the overlook into the western property.

-Staff considers that the added distancing between the proposed buildings, as well as the proposed landscaping plan, which incorporates adequate plantings and species, make this a suitable variance through the Development Permit.
+Staff considers that the added distancing between the properties and the proposed buildings, as well as the proposed landscaping plan, which incorporates adequate plantings and species, make this a suitable variance through the Development Permit.